 • NAVADMIN 281/14 Navy Family Care Plan (22Dec14)

-• DON Family Care Plan Certificate (NAVPERS 1740/6 Rev 2-2011)*Note: This form is being currently being updated, caregiver signatures are NOT required as originally announced in NAVADMIN 281/14.
+• DON Family Care Plan Certificate (NAVPERS 1740/6 Rev 2-2022) *NEW - This form has been updated - Caregiver signatures are NOT required and there are blocks for annual certification.

 • Family Care Plan Arrangements (NAVPERS 1740/7 Rev 02-2011)